 - Height 5' 11", Weight 170 lb.

-Although disgraced, Cabrera still managed to attract serious interest from other teams after the season, and on November 16th signed a two-year contract with the Toronto Blue Jays for $16 million.
-In 2013, Cabrera's name was tied up in the Biogenesis Laboratories scandal, but, in the end, he did not receive another suspension as it could not be determined that he had committed an additional offense to the one for which he had been punished in 2012.
+Although disgraced, Cabrera still attracted serious interest as a free agent, and on November 16th signed a two-year deal with the Toronto Blue Jays for $16 million.
+In 2013, Cabrera's name was tied up in the Biogenesis Laboratories scandal, but, in the end, he did not receive another suspension as it could not be determined that he had committed an additional offense to the one for which he had already been punished.
 That said, his first season with the Jays was quite a disappointment.
 He hit .279 in 88 games, with 3 homers and 30 RBI, showing none of the previous season's spark as the Blue Jays stumbled out of the gate and were never in the running in the AL East.
 His season ended early again, but this time for medical reasons, as he had a small tumor removed from his spine on August 30th.
-He had not played since August 1st because of an ankle injury, then complained of back pain, which led to the discovery of the problem.
-He was expected to be fully recovered in time for the following season.
+He had not played since August 1st because of an ankle injury, then complained of back pain, which led to the discovery.

 - 2006 Topps All-Star Rookie Team